Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8

 The $\PWpc$ and $\PWmc$ cross sections are also measured independently using Eq.~(\ref{eq:W_c_data}) after splitting the sample according to the charge of the lepton from the {\PW} boson decay, and the cross section ratio is computed.
 The corresponding numbers are summarized in Table~\ref{table:Cross_sectionspm}.
 The overall yield of $\PWmc$ is expected to be slightly larger than that of $\PWpc$ due to the small contribution, at a few percent level, of $\Wc$ production from the Cabibbo-suppressed processes $\dbar\Pg \to \PWpc$ and $\PQd\Pg \to \PWmc$; this contribution is not symmetric because of the presence of down valence quarks in the proton.

 Results obtained for the $\Wc$ cross sections and cross section ratios in the different channels are consistent within uncertainties, and are combined to improve the precision of the measurement.
-The \convino~\cite{Convino} tool is used to perform the combination.
+The \convino~\cite{Convino} tool, which is used to perform the combination, is a maximum-likelihood approach including correlations between uncertainties within and between measurements.
 Systematic uncertainties arising from a common source and affecting several measurements are considered as fully correlated.
 In particular, all systematic uncertainties are assumed fully correlated between the electron and muon channels, except those related to the lepton reconstruction.
 The combined cross section and cross section ratio are: \begin{linenomath*}

 \end{linenomath*}

 The contribution of the various sources of systematic uncertainty to the combined cross section is shown in Table~\ref{tabSFcsys}.
 For each of the sources in the table, the quoted uncertainty is computed as the difference in quadrature between the uncertainty of the nominal combination and the one of a combination with that uncertainty fixed to the value returned by \convino.